Frequently Asked Questions

 I’m getting too many (or too few) books.
 What should I do?

 Contact the library and we’ll make adjustments to the number of books sent each time and the maximum you receive.
 These adjustments can be made at any time.
 On occasion, it takes a few tries to get a satisfactory schedule arranged.

 Can I get magazines in braille or in audio format?

 Yes.
 Most of the magazines are available in braille or digital audio format from NLS.
-A small number of cassette magazines are available directly from the library.
 Magazines on digital cartridge do need to be returned to the library.
 A catalog of the NLS magazines is available upon request and should have been included in your welcome packet.
 You can also find an anotated list here.

-Also, the library can submit subscriptions for Reader’s Digest and Newsweek, which are not available through NLS, and for the National Federation of the Blind’s Newsline, a newspaper reading service available by telephone.
+Also, the we can help you apply for the National Federation of the Blind’s Newsline, a newspaper reading service available by telephone.